laurensk/homebridge-tasmota-garage-door/README.md

 ```

 Please take a closer look at the 'timeslotIndex' property and make sure it's an increasing number starting at 1 for all your garage doors (1, 2, 3, 4, ...).
-This property is used to create an unmessurage delay between single requests in order to prevent simultaneous calls to the Homebridge.
+This property is used to create an unmeasurable delay between single requests in order to prevent simultaneous calls to the Homebridge.

 Note that the Timeslots feature won't work if you don't provide the 'timeslotIndex' property for every garage door which has 'useTimeslots' enabled.